Research Excellence Framework

 - Environment: the REF takes account of the quality of the research environment in supporting a continuing flow of excellent research and its effective dissemination and application.

-The three elements of the assessment are scored and combined to produce an overall quality profile for each submission.
+The three elements of the assessment were scored and combined to produce an overall quality profile for each submission.

-See the REF website for further information, including a regularly updated FAQ section.
-For queries on SFC's policies on research assessment, contact Dr Stuart Fancey, email: firstname.lastname@example.org.
+See the REF website for further information on REF 2021, including a regularly updated FAQ section.
+For queries on SFC's policies on research assessment, contact Morag Campbell, email: email@example.com.